 Design resources are sometimes limited at the regional level especially for larger projects.
-The department implemented a statewide regional design services agreement that can be used to fund contract services to assist with design or other urgent safety project needs.
+The department has a statewide design services agreement that can be used to fund contract services to assist with design or other urgent safety project needs.
 The contract is funded via HSIP dollars specifically set aside for that purpose.
 Design services agreements are also being used for PSAP field assessments and design.